An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

 Each subset is assigned a cost $Z$, defined as the sum of the investment costs $C_k^{inv}$ of its candidate lines.
 For each node, up to $\omega$ branches are generated by removing the subsets of inserted circuits with the largest $Z$ values.
 If removing a subset produces a node with a larger objective value (or upper bound $UB$), the removed circuits are reinserted, and the node retains the same set of inserted candidates as its parent.
 However, the $UB$ of this new node is updated with the larger objective value, thereby imposing a penalty on it.

-Fig. \ref{fig:bs_tree} illustrates a partial BS execution for an instance with 5 buses, 6 existing lines, and 12 candidates.
+Fig. \ref{fig:bs_tree} illustrates a partial BS execution for an instance with 5 buses, 6 \blue{and 12} existing and candidate \blue{transmission lines, respectively}.
 For the sake of simplicity, let the sizes of subsets be set to 1, with parameters $\omega = 2$, $\gamma = 0.5$, and $N = 3$.
 This configuration implies that 3 out of the best $\lfloor(1 + 0.5)3\rfloor = 4$ subsets are selected for branching at each level.

 The search begins at the root node $\pi_1$, which contains all candidate lines and an initial upper bound $UB = 30521$.
 Level 0 consists of 12 subsets, each containing a single circuit.
 After applying a random permutation, the $\omega = 2$ sets with the largest $Z$ values are selected (i.e., $\{7\}$ and $\{5\}$, both with $Z = 101$) which generate nodes $\pi_2$ and $\pi_3$ with the same $UB = 30419$.